Quasiparticle multiplets and 5f electronic correlation in prototypical plutonium borides: Results

 Usually, the electronic correlations are encapsulated in the electron self-energy functions~\cite{RevModPhys.68.13,RevModPhys.78.865}. $Z$ denotes the quasiparticle weight or renormalization factor, which means the electronic correlation strength and can be acquired from the real part of self-energy functions via the following Eq.~\cite{RevModPhys.68.13}:

 The evaluated electron effective mass $m^\star$ and quasi-particle weight $Z$ for 5$f_{5/2}$ and 5$f_{7/2}$ states~\cite{RevModPhys.68.13} according to Eq.~\ref{eqsigma} are listed in table~\ref{tab:sig}.
+Provided that the self-energy functions are continuous and differentiable, the computed electron effective mass are accurate enough to derive three features.
 Firstly, the electron effective masses of PuB$_6$ with both 5$f_{5/2}$ and 5$f_{7/2}$ states are comparatively large, accompanied by diminutive renormalization factors, implying the moderate electronic correlations and intensive localization of 5$f$ states.
 The trend is in accordance with the low-energy electron scattering in the high-energy regime for PuB$_6$.
 Secondly, the electron effective masses of 5$f_{5/2}$ states are much larger than 5$f_{7/2}$ states for PuB, PuB$_2$ and PuB$_{12}$, which manifests heavily renormalized 5$f_{5/2}$ bands and strongly correlated 5$f_{5/2}$ states.
+Meanwhile, the strongly correlated 5$f_{5/2}$ states exhibit obvious peaks in the Fermi level, manifesting the metallic behavior.
 On the contrary, less renormalized 5$f_{7/2}$ states suggest relatively weakly correlated 5$f_{7/2}$ states.
 Thirdly, slight variations of electron effective masses among PuB, PuB$_2$ and PuB$_{12}$ result from diverse band renormalization strengths.
-Therefore electronic correlation strength and itinerancy degree of freedom are distinct for 5$f_{5/2}$ and 5$f_{7/2}$ states, which are associated with the intrinsic correlated electronic characteristic, further verifying the orbital selective correlated states.
+Therefore electronic correlation strength and itinerant degree of freedom are distinct for 5$f_{5/2}$ and 5$f_{7/2}$ states, which are related with the substantive correlated electronic characteristic, further verifying the orbital dependent correlated states.